ibm-cloud-docs/EventStreams/activity_tracker_events.md

 The {{site.data.keyword.cloudaccesstrailfull_notm}} service records user-initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
 For more information, see [{{site.data.keyword.cloudaccesstrailshort}}](/docs/activity-tracker?topic=activity-tracker-getting-started){: external}.

 Events are formatted according to the Cloud Auditing Data Federation (CADF) standard.
-You can find further details of the information they include [here](https://cloud.ibm.com/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-event).
+For further details of the information they include, see [CADF standard](/docs/activity-tracker?topic=activity-tracker-about#cadf_standard).

 ## Topic events
 {: #topic-events}